parkjinman98/Manual/src/body.md

 ```

 ## Compiling PyTorch Models
-PyTorch models can be compiled in two different ways.
+PyTorch models can be compiled in three different ways.
 The first approach involves converting the PyTorch model to ONNX, which is then further converted into Mobilint IR.
 The second approach involves converting the PyTorch model to TVM, which is then further converted into Mobilint IR.
+The third approach involves converting the PyTorch model to Torchscript, which is then further converted into Mobilint IR.
 Once the model is converted to Mobilint IR, then it is be compiled into MXQ.
 Examples of the code are shown below.
 The following codes assume that the calibration dataset is prepared in directory `/workspace/cali_imagenet`.

 ```python
 """ Compile PyTorch model, first way """